Maryland Lemon Law: Your Complete Legal Guide

 - A reasonable allowance for the consumer's use of the vehicle, not to exceed 15% of the purchase price

-- A reasonable allowance for damage not attributable to normal wear (but not damage resulting from the defect)
+- A reasonable allowance for damage not attributable to normal wear (excluding damage caused by the defect itself)

 The 15% maximum usage deduction is more favorable to consumers than many other states, which use mileage-based formulas that can result in higher deductions.